 Morgran actually took some persuading to get involved in the battle, because he was more interested in arranging his monster parts collection on West’s reanimation bench and trying to make them come to life.
 I think I had to break character at the end of the session and assure the player that there would be a chance for this later.
 Also I let him take a small supply of chemicals, which I will have cause to mention again.

-(Oak of Honor local hero shout-out: Actor William Henry Pratt, better known as Boris Karloff, was born in 1887 at 36 Forest Hill Road, just on the other side of the One Tree Hill-Forest Hill ridge from where I’m writing this now.
+(Oak of Honor local hero shout-out: Actor William Henry Pratt, better known as Boris Karloff, was born in 1887 at 36 Forest Hill Road, just on the other side of One Tree Hill from where I’m writing this now.
 Boris Karloff is of course the iconic cinema face and figure of Frankenstein’s Monster.)

 Talking to Professor Zeevarer

 This was a much more sedate scene, in which the PCs learnt more of the Dragon Turtle and where they might find it.
 Salient points included that it loved treasure and might be drawn towards it, that it had a deadly enmity with a thing called Garolgoth and might appear to fight that, and that it was thought to lair somewhere in the Windward Isles.
 Zeevarer provided a map that would take them as far as the port of Mornsea, close to the Windward Isles, where she thought they might find out more about where the Dragon Turtle might dwell.